mguillem/maven-course-examples/examples/distribution-example/README.md

 To use this example to exercise release deployment, following needs to be setup previously:
 - a Nexus server
-- a Git server with this example project in a repository (reachable with the credentials maven-course/secret)
+- a Git server with this example project in a repository

 # Deploying to Nexus Repository Manager

 To deploy the build artifact a running instance of Nexus Repository OSS or Pro is required.

-To use the provided Maven `settings.xml` with the Nexus default accounts run Maven with:

-    mvn -s src/main/resources/config/settings.xml deploy
+    mvn deploy

 ## Using docker to run Nexus Repository Manager